aurora-opensource/au/docs/reference/quantity.md

 ??? example "Example: forcing a conversion from inches to feet"
     `inches(24).as(feet)` is not allowed.
 This conversion will divide the underlying value, `24`, by `12`.
-While this particular value would produce an integer result, most other `int` values would not.
-Because our result uses `int` for storage --- same as the input --- we forbid this.
+Now, it so happens that this _particular_ value _would_ produce an integer result.
+    However, the compiler must decide whether to permit this operation _at compile time_, which means we don't yet know the value.
+Since most `int` values would _not_ produce integer results, we forbid this.

     `inches(24).as<int>(feet)` _is_ allowed.
 The "explicit rep" template parameter has "forcing" semantics.
 This would produce `feet(2)`.
 However, note that this operation uses integer division, which truncates: so, for example, `inches(23).as<int>(feet)` would produce `feet(1)`.

 !!! tip
     Prefer to **omit** the template argument if possible, because you will get more safety checks.